UO-CS-OER/CS211-text/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-While this version of CS211-text has references that may be specific to University of Oregon, we invite instructors at other Oregon colleges and universities to fork and customize it to their needs.
+While this version of CS211-text has some references that may be specific to University of Oregon, we invite instructors at other Oregon colleges and universities to fork and customize it to their needs.
+We also welcome suggestions for improvement, including modifications that would make it more useful in courses at other institutions.